Oil drops as U.S. election uncertainty dominates markets

 Biden predicted victory over President Donald Trump after winning two critical U.S. states while the Republican incumbent alleged fraud, filed lawsuits and demanded recounts in a bitter contest that has yet to be decided.

-A drawn-out court battle over the results could cause additional uncertainty in the market, spawning further sell-offs within risky asset classes, including oil futures, said Bjornar Tonhaugen, Rystad Energy’s head of oil markets.
+A drawn-out court battle over the results could cause additional uncertainty in the market, spawning further sell-offs within risky asset classes.

-“The next few weeks could be quite tumultuous with looming court challenges and recounts,” analysts at RBC Capital Markets wrote in a note.
+“A Trump win will likely to be bullish for oil, at least more bullish than under a Biden administration,” said Tamas Varga at oil brokerage PVM.

+“Joe Biden will rejoin (the Paris climate agreement).
+He would also soften the U.S. stance on Iran, consequently global oil supply could rise.”

 Oil prices had surged on Wednesday on growing expectations that the Organization of the Petroleum Exporting Countries (OPEC) and its allies, together called OPEC+, would hold off on bringing back 2 million bpd of supply in January, given demand has been sapped by new COVID-19 lockdowns.